CANDY-LINE/node-red-contrib-lwm2m/README.md

 CoAP over DTLS is supported but disabled by default.
 Users are able to enable DTLS if necessary.
 However, supported security mechanism is only pre-shared key.
 RPK and X.509 are not supported.

-The inter-process communication over stdin/stdio is NOT encrypted. `ps` command allows you to show entire command line to start `lwm2mclient` including PSK Identity and PSK information.
+Keep in mind that the inter-process communication over stdin/stdio is NOT encrypted and does NOT have any authentication mechanism. `ps` command allows you to show entire command line to start `wakatiwaiclient` including PSK Identity and PSK information.

 The supported message format is `TLV` rather than `JSON`.